The Green Wall

 "It's nowhere near enough in my mind," he said.

+Video by Amy Marino, Bridget Nolan, and Alice Yu.
 Illustrations by Mat Pringle.
 Produced by CNN Digital Labs.